Many social media accounts catch the "trend" of eating quail eggs in their shells - Photo: screenshot

 Risk of infection and food poisoning

-According to Dr. Cuong, although it is just a trend to attract attention, it can still cause consequences such as eating a lot of eggs with shells, in mild cases it can cause indigestion, gastritis.
-In severe cases it can cause foreign bodies in the digestive tract and in rare cases it can cause intestinal perforation.
+According to Dr. Cuong, although it is just a trend to attract attention, it can still cause consequences such as eating a lot of eggs with shells, if mild, it will cause indigestion, gastritis.
+In severe cases, it can cause foreign bodies in the digestive tract and, more rarely, it can cause intestinal perforation.

-Additionally, health experts say eggshells can contain Salmonella, a common food poisoning bacteria.
+Additionally, health experts say eggshells can contain Salmonella bacteria, a common cause of food poisoning.

 This bacteria can enter the eggshell from poultry feces or during improper transportation and storage.
 When eggshells are consumed that have not been properly handled, the risk of bacterial contamination and food poisoning increases.